Infixo/WWR-UITweaks/README.md

   - (0.2) Filters and counters for city features and buildings.
   - (0.3) Number of unfulfilled destinations.
 - Lines.
-  - Num of cities, total length, (0.6) line age, (0.4) evaluation flag.
+  - Num of cities, total length, (0.10) quarter throughput, (0.4) evaluation flag.
   - (0.2) Search by Country.
   - (0.3) Mark lines that have >1 hub.
   - (0.5) New filters: empty, national, international, evaluated.